 The following table summarizes all requirements for a Bachelor of Business Administration in accounting.
 For an overview of a particular course, click on its title.
 Our Course Descriptions

 page lists all accounting courses.
 For one possible breakdown of the accounting major by semester, see the Plan of Study below.

 * Students planning to pursue Professional Accountancy (150-hour CPA) track in the MBA program must take ACCT 401, ACCT 404, ACCT 405 and one additional elective from the following list.
 Students pursuing the BBA (not the Professional Accountancy track in the MBA) may select 12 credits of ACCT electives from ACCT 401, ACCT 402, ACCT 403, ACCT 404, ACCT 405, ACCT 420, ACCT 498, ACCT 499; BLX 211, BLX 402; BIS 335, BIS 420; FIN 312, FIN 321, FIN 401, FIN 402, FIN 410, FIN 421, FIN 422, FIN 461; MGT 322, MGT 330, MGT 422, MGT 430, and MGT 431.
 ACCT electives must be approved by the student's adviser and must include at least two courses with a prefix of ACCT.

-** May substitute MATH 151 and 121.
+** May substitute MATH 151 for MATH 121 and MATH 122.
 The remaining credits must be from non-business courses.

 *** Students must complete 3 credit hours of business communications coursework.
 Students may select from ENG 230, ENG 250, ENG 260, SC 301 or a course approved by the chair of the Department of Accounting.